 How often is my credit report updated?

 A Checkmyfile credit report isn’t updated in real time and is only updated with new information once it has been received by the lender.
 Most lenders update account information monthly which can include changes to your balance, credit limit, and whether you made your most recent repayment on time.

 This means that sometimes it can appear that your Checkmyfile account isn’t updating.
 Some customers notice this when they are expecting or are aware of a missed payment that they would expect to be appear on their record.

-As well as this, every CRA updates their own databases separately so it’s quite common for information to differ, depending on which agency’s data you’re looking at.
+As well as this, every credit referencing agency updates their own databases separately.
+This means it’s quite common for information to differ, depending on which agency’s data you’re looking at.

 Because of this, Checkmyfile provides information from each of the credit reference agencies in the UK to give a better overview of what a lender may see when deciding whether to approve your loan or other type of credit.

 Credit Reference Agency